keikoproj/instance-manager/README.md

 The previous eks-cf provisioner have been discontinued in favor of the Alpha-2 eks provisioner, which does not use cloudformation as a mechanism to provision the required resources.

-In order to migrate instace-groups from versions <0.5.0, delete all instance groups, update the custom resource definition RBAC, and controller IAM role, and deploy new instance-groups with the new provisioner.
+In order to migrate instance-groups from versions <0.5.0, delete all instance groups, update the custom resource definition RBAC, and controller IAM role, and deploy new instance-groups with the new provisioner.

 ## Contributing